membraneframework/membrane_audio_mix_plugin/README.md

 ### Mixer

-The Mixer adds samples from all pads and clips the result to the maximum value for given format to avoid overflow.
+The Mixer adds samples from all pads.
+It has two strategies to deal with the overflow: scaling down waves and clipping.

 ### Interleaver